AlexandriaILS/Alexandria/docs/contributing_code/environment_setup.md

 ## Poetry

-Alexandria (and the other applications that surround it) uses `poetry` as its dependency manager.
+Alexandria (and the other applications that surround it) uses Poetry as its dependency manager.
 We'll install it now.

 ```shell
 curl -sSL https://install.python-poetry.org | python -
 ```

-Because we installed the latest version of Python 3 above and set it to the global version with `pyenv`, `poetry` will install automatically using the version we just installed.
+Because we installed the latest version of Python 3 above and set it to the global version with `pyenv`, Poetry will install automatically using the version we just installed.

 Now we need to tell your shell how to find it.
 Because there many different terminal shells that you might be running, the shell that you have determines how we do the next step.
 To find out what shell you have, run: